lsst-sims/opsim3_config/README.md

-# NEO Run 2
+# NEO Run 6

-Configuration is the same as NEO Run2.
-In addition, it runs an Ecliptic Band propsal that covers ~+/- 12 degrees around the ecliptic minus overlapping North Ecliptic Spur fields and requires double visits.
+Configuration is the same as NEO Run 4 except Ecliptic Band proposal now covers ~+/- 15 degrees around the ecliptic and does not include the overlapping North Ecliptic Spur proposal fields.